bedalus/4colour/README.md

 - Use `PascalCase` for classes.
 - Ensure all code passes linting and formatting checks before committing.
 - Use lowercase names for folders.
-- Even though I am English, use the American spelling of colour, i.e. color
+- Even though I am English, use the American spelling of colour, i.e. color, except for the title '4colour'.

 ## Commit Messages
 - Use descriptive commit messages.